 Another essential aspect of the Committee’s founding was the widespread concern that the achievements of the preceding quarter century might prove to be fragile or insubstantial without continued oversight and advocacy.
 The distraction of World War I, followed by the laissez-faire of the early 1920s and the escapist “Back to Normalcy” spirit, led a number of prominent planners to undertake initiatives to preserve the momentum of planning in the nation’s capital.
 The scope of planning concerns expanded to address D.C.’s overcrowded schools, dismal alley housing conditions, and environmentally damaged natural lands under threat of being lost to development.

-When Frederic A. Delano was asked in 1922 to become chairman of the American Civic Association and to form a Committee of 100 on the Federal City within that group, he accepted because, as he put it, “We all realized that comprehensive planning would be more constructive than sporadic resistance to a constant succession of proposals unrelated to a general plan.”
-The American Civic Association, with 75 chapters throughout the U.S. focused towards the improvement of the national capital, gave the Committee a level of national support that no other city could claim.
+When Frederic A. Delano was asked in 1922 by American Civic Association President Dr. J. Horace McFarland in to form a Committee of 100 on the Federal City within that group, he accepted because, as he put it, “We all realized that comprehensive planning would be more constructive than sporadic resistance to a constant succession of proposals unrelated to a general plan.”
+The American Civic Association, with 75 chapters throughout the U.S. focused towards the improvement of the national capital, and specifically to support legislation in Congress for a permanent Planning Commission, gave the Committee a level of national support that no other city could claim.

 The Committee of 100 released its first report in January 1924.
 The report recommended a major extension of Washington’s park and forest preserves under the guidance of an overall planning agency that would focus on park planning as one of its major responsibilities.
 But the Committee of 100 had advocated more than just an agency for parkland acquisition, recommending also that broad planning powers be vested in such an agency.
 It was the Committee’s continued advocacy of this concept that prompted the creation of the National Capital Park and Planning Commission (NCPPC) in 1926.

-Frederic A. Delano, who was chairman of the Committee of 100 from 1923 to 1944, served concurrently as chairman of NCPPC through most of its formative years.
+Frederic A. Delano, who was chairman of the Committee of 100 from 1922 to 1945, and became the President of the American Civic Association in 1925 served concurrently as chairman of NCPPC through most of its formative years.
 Delano pioneered major planning efforts, most notably a comprehensive plan for parks, parkways and recreational facilities for Washington and environs.
 Delano’s work led to the acquisition of new parkland in Washington, D.C. and the creation of the George Washington Memorial Parkway on both sides of the Potomac River, as well as extensions of parkland along Rock Creek and the Anacostia River into suburban Maryland.